Cyberjusticelab/JusticeAI/src/README.md

 Once a service's tests have completed running, the test line code covereage is uploaded to [CodeCov.io](https://codecov.io/gh/Cyberjusticelab/JusticeAI).
 This service ensures that we're always maintaining a reasonable number of tests for our application over time.
 This check is more informational, and is not required to pass for a build to be merged.

-We do currently have some sort of continuous deployment onto a VPS provided to us by UdeM at `capstone.cyberjustice.ca`.
-It's currently configured to deploy after the end of a successful Travis build, but with the parallelization, it often fails and is extremely error prone.
-We've begun investigating standing up a webhook notification server on `capstone.cyberjustice.ca` that GitHub can push a notification to once a PR is merged, but it has not been flawless either.

 The server at `capstone.cyberjustice.ca` us fronted by [nginx](https://www.nginx.com/).
 It is being used to serve static files and machine learning model binaries required at build time at `https://capstone.cyberjustice.ca/data`.
 The client is currently running at `https://capstone.cyberjustice.ca` by proxying the user's request to the server running in the Docker `web_client` service.
 All requests to `https://capstone.cyberjustice.ca/api` are also proxied and passed through to the `backend_service` for the client's REST API.

 We are using the default PostgreSQL docker image as a persistent data store.
 At the moment, we do not keep track of database migrations, and the database is wiped and rebuilt on every deployment.
 This can also be done manually on your local machine with `./cjl reset-db`.
 The services that require DB access run an `init.py` script during build time that constructs the database models.

-Due to this, we've noticed that sometimes the database takes ~30 sec to create the models at runtime and be ready to accept connections, but the application services have thrown an error due to the requirement of creating a database connection.
-If you simply `./cjl down && ./cjl up`, this problem goes away, but it may be worth having the application servers stall and wait as they perform a health check on the database before attempting to create a database connections.

-## Future Improvements

-- Investigate a more robust solution to continous deployment
-- Implement database migrations through [Flask-Migrate](https://flask-migrate.readthedocs.io/en/latest/) or a similar tool
-- Have applications wait for database availability before attempting to create connections
-- The `web_client` service is configured to run as a webpack dev server in Docker.
-For production use, we should build the static files and serve those.
-This can be done with `NODE_ENV=prod npm run build` and serving this files with an production HTTP server or placing them on a CDN